 \section{Introduction}

 Gauge theory is a powerful tool for studying the differential topology of 4-manifolds.
-The Seiberg--Witten theory utilizes non-linear partial differential equations called the Seiberg--Witten equations, which is introduced by Witten\cite{Witten-monopoles-1994}.
-The Seiberg--Witten invariants, which are important numerical invariants of 4-manifolds obtained from the Seiberg--Witten theory, assign integers to closed, oriented 4-manifolds equipped with a spin$^c$ structure.
-The computation of the Seiberg--Witten invariants has revealed that there exist countably infinitely many closed, oriented 4-manifolds which are homeomorphic but not diffeomorphic to a $K3$ surface.
+The Seiberg--Witten theory utilizes non-linear partial differential equations called the Seiberg--Witten equations, which are introduced by Witten\cite{Witten-monopoles-1994}.
+The Seiberg--Witten invariants, important numerical invariants of 4-manifolds obtained from the Seiberg--Witten theory, assign integers to closed, oriented 4-manifolds equipped with a spin$^c$ structure.
+The computation of the Seiberg--Witten invariants has revealed that there exist countably infinitely many closed, oriented 4-manifolds that are homeomorphic but not diffeomorphic to a $K3$ surface.

 Gauge theory is also applicable to the study of smooth families of 4-manifolds (fiber bundles whose fibers are smooth 4-manifolds $X$ and whose structure group is $\Diffplus$; see \cref{rem1:smooth fam} for the precise formulation) (\cite{Ruberman-an-obstruction1998,Ruberman-polynomial-invarint-of-diffeo-1999,Liu-family-blow-up2000,Ruberman-positive-scalar-curvature-2001,Li--Liu-family-wall-crossing2001,Nakamura-family-SW2003,Szymik-Characteristic-cohomotopy-classes-family-2010,Baraglia-Obstructions-to-smooth-actions-2019,Baraglia--Konno-gluing2020,Kronheimer--Mrowka-Dehn-twist-K3-2020,Baraglia-Constraints-on-families-2021,Kato--Konno--Nakamura-Rigidity-mod2-family-SW-2021,Konno-char-class2021,konno--taniguchi2021groups,Baraglia--Konno-2022,Konno--Nakamura-constraints2023,Konno--Lin-2022-arXiv,Lin-nonsymplectic-loops-2022-arXiv,baraglia-mod-2023-arxiv}).
 This was initiated by Ruberman\cite{Ruberman-an-obstruction1998,Ruberman-polynomial-invarint-of-diffeo-1999,Ruberman-positive-scalar-curvature-2001}.